Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: RESULTS

 \subsection{Sensitivity Analysis}

 Fig. \ref{fig:sensitivity_cpp_catalunya} shows the sensitivity of our FBGA algorithm to the number of path discretization segments, analyzing both the lap time (Catalunya circuit) and the total CPU time.
 As expected, the CPU time scales linearly with the number of segments\footnote{Our results are obtained by randomizing the number of segments at each run, to avoid caching optimization of subsequent calls of the same functions.}, since the algorithm processes each segment sequentially.
 Minor oscillations appear at coarse resolutions, where segment-level curvature variations can affect the number of iterations of our root-finding procedure.
-In contrast, the lap time decreases hyperbolically, and changes by only 0.07 s (0.06\%) when increasing the segment count by 10 times.

-These results confirm that FBGA is robust to the mesh resolution, and can be applied to different use cases: fine meshes maximize the solution accuracy and fully exploit the acceleration limits, while coarse meshes offer significant speed-ups with a negligible impact on the maneuver time.
+In contrast, the lap time decreases hyperbolically, and changes by only 0.07 s (0.06\%) when increasing the segment count by 10 times. \\ These results confirm that FBGA is robust to the mesh resolution, and can be applied to different use cases: fine meshes maximize the solution accuracy and fully exploit the acceleration limits, while coarse meshes offer significant speed-ups with a negligible impact on the maneuver time.